thoughtworksarts/EmoPy/README.md

 model.predict('image_data/sample_happy_image.png')
 ```

-The code above initializes and trains an FER deep neural net model for the target emotions listed using the sample images from the a small [csv dataset](examples/image_data/sample.csv).
-As you can see, all you have to supply with this example is a set of target emotions and a data path.
+The code above loads a pre-trained model and then predicts an emotion on a sample image.
+As you can see, all you have to supply with this example is a set of target emotions and a sample image.

 Once you have completed the installation, you can run this example by moving into the examples folder and running the example script.